alpo22/colonist-plugin/README.md

 ### Method 2: Chrome Extension (Auto-activates on every visit)

-1. Clone or download this repository
+1. Download this repository as a zip, and unzip it
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked"
-5. Select the directory containing this extension
+5. Select the unzipped directory from step 1
 6. Navigate to colonist.io and enjoy an ad-free experience!